lean-delivery/ansible-role-java/README.md

           - 'boto3'
         These packages are not included in given role.
 You should install them preliminary.

   - `java_tarball_install` - boolean parameter to choose between tarball and package installation.
-Default is `True`.
+Default is `true`.
   - `java_major_version` - major version of OpenJDK (8,11,12) or oracle-java (6,7,8, 11 etc.) Default is 12.
   - `java_minor_version` - minor version of oracle-java.
 For version `8.202` minor will be `202` (default).
 For OpenJDK this variable not needed setup manually.
   - `java_arch` Package architecture.
 (With installing OpenJDK from repositories its variable you may use only for RHEL )